Sugar Cookies (film)

-Sugar Cookies (also known as Love Me My Way) is a 1973 erotic softcore crime drama film directed by Theodore Gershuny.
+Sugar Cookies (also known as Love Me My Way) is a 1973 American erotic crime thriller film directed by Theodore Gershuny.

 It was co-written by future president of Troma Entertainment Lloyd Kaufman and produced by future director Oliver Stone.

+Plot

 When an attractive young model (Lynn Lowry) is tricked into committing suicide on camera by her pornographer boyfriend, her lesbian partner (Mary Woronov) has a vengeful plan: with the help of an exact lookalike of her lover, she hatches a scheme to take down the sleazy drug dealer for good.